Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 Calculate the return-on-investment of a customer service chatbot

 Most of the time, live chat and chatbots are used in a customer service setting.
-It is, indeed, one of the most obvious ways to use this new and exciting technology.
+It is, indeed, one of the most obvious ways to use this exciting technology.

 Our team compiled a (free) ROI calculator specifically focused on customer service solutions.
 You can grab a copy of it here: Customer Service Chatbot ROI Calculator.